auroravoje/auroravoje.github.io/_posts/2025-10-15-ai-agents-azure.md

 # Introducing AI Agents to the People!
 {:top}
 During the last year or so, there has been increasing hype around AI agents in the tech industry.
-News about LLM and agentic advancements are reported on almost weekly.
-My curiosity about this hype and the need to stay updated led me to a hands-on project where I explore some of the available agentic AI tools.
+News about LLM and agentic advancements are reported almost weekly.
+My curiosity about this hype and the need to stay updated led me to a hands-on project where I explore some of the market available agentic AI tools.

 I decided to start with Azure, as according to [The State of AI report 2025](https://www.stateof.ai/), Microsoft-owned OpenAI still retains a narrow lead at the LLM frontier.
 Through my line of work, I have easy access to Azure and all its resources.
 That said, there are similar agentic tools available in [Google Cloud](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/agent-builder/overview), [AWS](https://aws.amazon.com/bedrock/agents/), and other providers, and it's surely beneficial to check those out as well.

-This is the first post on how to get started exploring the Azure AI Foundry Portal and Agent Services.
-In this post, I'm going to build an AI agent within the framework of an Azure AI Foundry project.
+In this article series I will guide you through a 4-stage journey on how to get started with AI agent development.
+The current first post shows you how to get started exploring the Azure AI Foundry Portal and Agent Services.
+I'm going to build an AI agent within the framework of an Azure AI Foundry project.
 I will first build an agent with "no code" in the Azure AI Foundry Portal and test it in the Azure AI Foundry Playground.

 **In upcoming posts** I will further show how to:
 - Post: [Build a home for the AI agent with a Streamlit app]({% post_url 2025-10-15-ai-agents-azure-and-streamlit %})
 - Post: [Build an agent system in Python with Azure SDK and Streamlit app]({% post_url 2025-10-27-ai-agents-azure-python-sdk %}).
 Here I will also touch upon "A2A" - i.e., connecting several agents
 - Post: [Agent application deployment with Azure Web Apps]({% post_url 2025-10-27-ai-agents-azure-web-app %})

+In the end of this series you will have a deployed, responsive application housing an AI agent, which you can use.
+From here you can tailor the agent abilities and the application to your own needs.
 Stay tuned!

 ## What is Azure AI Foundry?